robot-perception-group/rl_multi_rotor_landing/README.md

 # Reinforcement Learning based Autonomous Multi-Rotor Landing on Moving Platforms

-Welcome to the repository providing the code used for the
+Welcome to the repository providing the code used for the paper

 **RL-based Autonomous Multi-Rotor Landing on Moving Platforms**